din-kan/helmcharts/fluentd-cloudwatch/README.md

 Additional FluentD Daemonsets are deployed in openshift-logging project to send logs to Amazon Cloudwatch.

-The following logs groups are created by FluentD if they don't exist:
+The following logs groups are created by FluentD is they dont exist:
 ____________________________________________________________________________________________________________________________________________________________________
 |			LOG GROUP NAME				|				LOG SOURCE							   |
 |---------------------------------------------------------------|--------------------------------------------------------------------------------------------------|